 At some point, usually toward the end, you will probably be asked what questions you have for the panel.
 In advance, prepare a question for each person, appropriate to their role.
 For example, you might ask the HR person to describe the company culture or ask a prospective peer what their typical day is like.

 Sequential or Serial Interviews

 This is a series of interviews, usually one-on-one, either on the same day or over a longer period of time.
 If they are all scheduled for the same day, make sure you’re ready for a marathon.
 (For me that would mean making sure I had a couple of protein bars to wolf down between sessions!)

-Make sure you have a wealth of accomplishment stories to tell, because it’s best not to repeat all the same ones.
-The various interviewers will compare notes, and you don’t want them to discover that you told the exact same stories every time.
+Make sure you have good-sized list of accomplishment stories to tell, because it’s best not to repeat all the same ones with every interviewer.
+They will probably compare notes, and you don’t want them to get them the impression you have only a few accomplishments.
 On the other hand, your very best wins are probably worth repeating.

-Tailor your presentation to the interests of the specific person: the CEO may be interested in your contributions to the bottom line, while your prospective teammates may care more about your personality and what you’re like as a teammate.
+Tailor your presentation to the interests of the specific person: the CEO may be interested in your contributions to the bottom line, while your prospective teammates may care more about your personality and collaborative skills.

 Next week’s post will cover group interviews.
 How is interviewing different when your competitors are right there in the room?

 This article was originally published in November of 2012 and has been updated.